sudmantlab/rockfishgenomeproject/assembly_annotation/readme.md

 5) Interproscan was used to search for functional domains and gene families in the reference genomes
 6) For Illumina only genomes, LiftOff was used for annotations based on the reference genomes

-I know, I know - my code is not commented properly, what can I say, I like living on the edge (or falling off of it to be short)